Aptimyze/performance-regression-testing/README.md

 ##### JMeter
 Click on the add data source icon and enter `JMeter` as name for this datasource.
 Next select the `InfluxDB` from the available database types list.
 For the HTTP settings select http://localhost:8086 as your datasource URL and use `Direct` as access method.
-We can skip the rest and go directly to the InfluxDB Details section where we will enter `JMeter` as Database and `admin` as user and password.
+We can skip the rest and go directly to the InfluxDB Details section where we will enter `jmeter` as Database and `admin` as user and password.
 Click on Save and Test and a green message should appear that the datasource is working.

 #### InspectIT
 Click on the add data source icon and enter `InspectIT` as name for this datasource.
 Next select the `InfluxDB` from the available database types list.
 For the HTTP settings select http://localhost:8086 as your datasource URL and use `Direct` as access method.
-We can skip the rest and go directly to the InfluxDB Details section where we will enter `InspectIT` as Database and `admin` as user and password.
+We can skip the rest and go directly to the InfluxDB Details section where we will enter `inspectit` as Database and `admin` as user and password.
 Click on Save and Test and a green message should appear that the datasource is working.

 #### Installing Dashboards
 Next we are going to import some Dashboards we need to see live JMeter data and InspectIT data.
 To do so go to the dashboard import page ( http://localhost:3000/dashboard/new?editview=import&orgId=1)